liuchengxu/space-vim/layers/+tools/fzf/README.md

 choco install ripgrep
 ```

+Alternatively ripgrep, fd, git-delta, bat will be built from source if using the 'rustc' layer. fzf and ag are not rust and can't be built with the 'rustc' layer.

 ## Install

 To use this configuration layer, add it to your `~/.spacevim`. *It has been enabled as one of the default layers*.